 The centre’s operating room is also equipped with a HANA table – a specially designed surgical table that allows for the surgeons to easily move the patient’s legs intraoperatively to ensure everything is balanced and aligned during the procedure.
 Surgeons also use a digital 3D measurement system called Intellijoint HIP, which helps accurately place and position implants needed for hip replacements and can greatly reduce recurrent instability, dislocation, and costly revision surgery.

-If you are considering going elsewhere for access to surgery, you now have a Canadian choice with Clearpoint Health Network.
+If you are considering going elsewhere for rapid access to surgery, you now have a Canadian choice with Clearpoint Health Network.
 Learn more by exploring our website or call 1.833.666.7874 to discuss your surgical options.